-As dog trainers, we are trying to build great things with our dogs and help you do the same with your dogs.
-When going through any of the courses with my clients, I am just laying these little bitty bricks, but I am relentless at building them.
+As dog trainers, we are trying to build great things with our dogs and help you do the same with yours.
+When going through any of the courses with my clients, I am just laying these little bricks.
+But I am relentless at building them.

-When you’re thinking about the things you are trying to build with your dogs, think about it in the sense of laying bricks to build Rome.
-Whether you’re trying to build a world class competition dog, an agility dog, a herding dog or an obedient pet dog, you are actually laying bricks.
+When trying to build things with your dogs, think about it in the sense of building Rome.
+Whether you’re trying to build a world class competition dog, an agility dog, a herding dog or an obedient pet, you are actually laying bricks.

 Training does not just take place during a training session or course, but on a daily basis by putting down those bricks and building something phenomenal.
 I can’t encourage you enough to lay those bricks daily.

 This evening I was training with a family who just signed their dog up for a course.
 They asked, how often they should be training.
 They should be training as often as they possibly can.
 There are two aspects of training.
 They have to be laying those bricks that help them get better at handling their dog.
 They also need to teach their dog how to handle any circumstance.